DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: Introduction

 Motivated by these gaps, this work extends the use of DRL beyond prior studies that focused primarily on handover optimization~\cite{Lee2023_handovers}, load-balanced beam hopping~\cite{Lin2023_multipath}, or cooperative scheduling~\cite{xv2024_tvt}.
 We adopt the DQN framework~\cite{Mnih2015_DQN}, which approximates the action-value function with deep neural networks to enable efficient decision-making in large state-action spaces.
-Unlike previous DRL approaches requiring explicit CSI or heavy network coordination, the proposed framework applies DQN for beam positioning in multiple-input multiple-output (MIMO) LEO systems and integrates it with a WLS estimator~\cite{Kay1993_estimation}.
-This design allows adaptive beam selection and weighting directly from uplink pilot responses, eliminating CSI estimation, achieving robustness under interference-prone and GNSS-denied conditions, and significantly reducing computational complexity compared to conventional optimization or deep learning baselines.
-While CRLB-based optimization offers theoretical bounds, it is analytically intractable for fast-varying beam geometry.
+Unlike previous DRL approaches requiring explicit CSI or heavy network coordination, the proposed framework applies DQN for multi-satellite positioning in multiple-input multiple-output (MIMO) LEO systems and integrates it with a WLS estimator~\cite{Kay1993_estimation}.
+This design allows adaptive beam selection and weighting directly from received pilot measurements.
+Thus, it eliminates explicit CSI estimation, achieving robustness under interference-prone and global navigation satellite system (GNSS)-denied conditions.
+In addition, it significantly reduces computational complexity compared to conventional optimization or deep learning baselines.
+While CRLB-based optimization offers theoretical bounds, it is analytically intractable for fast-varying satellite geometry.
 Hence, an augmented WLS estimator is adopted, whose efficiency asymptotically approaches the CRLB under Gaussian noise.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item A novel DRL-based beam positioning framework is proposed for MIMO LEO systems, extending the use of reinforcement learning beyond handover, beam-hopping, and cooperative scheduling to precise user positioning. \item The proposed DQN dynamically selects and weights satellite beams, while a WLS estimator computes user positions, enabling robust localization without explicit CSI estimation. \item The proposed framework substantially reduces computational complexity, enabling real-time deployment for resource-constrained LEO satellite platforms. \item Simulation results show that the proposed method achieves more than 99.3\% reduction in positioning error compared to baseline approaches, particularly under interference-prone and GNSS-denied scenarios. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{CSI-free, lightweight hybrid design:} We couple a discrete-action DQN \emph{satellite-weighting} policy with an augmented WLS solver to enable CSI-free multi-satellite positioning, while maintaining a small on-board inference footprint. \item \textbf{Deployment-oriented action parameterization:} We design a quantized \emph{satellite-weight} action space compatible with practical on-board control granularity, improving numerical robustness of the downstream WLS inversion while remaining tractable for DQN training. \item \textbf{Accuracy-runtime evidence and insight:} We provide a comparative evaluation highlighting the trade-off between positioning accuracy and computational cost across representative baselines, illustrating the regime where the proposed approach is attractive for real-time LEO operation. \end{itemize}